Skip to main content

 How to apply

-We advise Venturer Managers to apply well in advance of Expedition to give you the best chance of getting your first choice of role and country.
+We advise Venturer Managers to apply well in advance of Expedition to give you the best chance of getting your first choice of role and country and to complete the the pre-departure steps.

 Confirmation

-Prepare for your expedition!
-Our team will support you and send you everything you need for your Expedition.
-You will then be invited to your Venturer Manager Training event.
+Our team will support you preparing for your Expedition.
+This includes an in-depth Venturer Manager Training event.

 All Venturer Manager Roles

-If you are age 25-75, we welcome you to apply to join a Raleigh Expedition as part of the Venturer Manager Team in one of five roles.
+If you are age 25-75, you can apply to join volunteer as a Venturer Manager with Raleigh.